nimbal/nimbalwear/README.md

 # Changes by version

 v0.21.8
-- update numpy requirements < 2
+- update version dependencies for numpy < 2, matplotlib < 3.9
 - bug fix: resolved start_time inaccuracy for Axivity devices when using fractional timestamps

 v0.21.7